m-voit/concepts-of-programming-languages/README.md

 A running installation of Node.js 14.x is assumed.
 Other versions may work, but were not tested.

-- To install dependencies required for running the tests run `npm install`.
+- Run `npm install` to install dependencies required for running the tests.

 ## Usage